ayaanzhaque/Nicotine-COVID19/README.md

 # How Nicotine Withdrawal Effects COVID-19

-This repository contains the code for our paper ["A Computational Analysis of the Effect of Nicotine Withdrawal on Cardiac Arrhythmia and its Relationship with COVID-19 Mortality Rates"](https://www.jsr.org/hs/index.php/path/article/view/1302) by Ayaan Haque (Project Lead), Aryaman Kukal, Yamuna Rao, and David Cho, and was accepted for publication to the [Journal of Student Research](https://www.jofsr.org/index.php/path).
+This repository contains the code for our paper ["A Computational Analysis of the Effect of Nicotine Withdrawal on Cardiac Arrhythmia and its Relationship with COVID-19 Mortality Rates"](https://www.jsr.org/hs/index.php/path/article/view/1302) by Ayaan Haque (Project Lead), Aryaman Kukal, Yamuna Rao, and David Cho from Saratoga High School, American High School, Mission San Jose High School, and UC Berkeley.
+Our paper was accepted for publication to the [Journal of Student Research](https://www.jofsr.org/index.php/path).
 This research was conducted as part of the Aspiring Scholars Directed Research Program under the advisorship of Keshav Rao.

 Preprint: https://www.academia.edu/45044054